danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

     ...
 }
 ```
-First is to load the trained model in your sketch with the path `./model/AP_book/`.
+First is to load the trained model in your sketch with the path `./model/AP_book/` by using the method `charRNN` from the ml5 library.
 The callback function `modelReady` will be executed when the model is successfully loaded in the sketch.

 ```javascript